 Low-cost land for housing

-While Covid-19 and sanitation are immediate and urgent concerns, the existence (and rapid growth) of informal settlements underpins social and economic inequality, and is an underlying cause of the current health crisis.
-Consequently, the Namibian Chamber of Environment (NCE) and DWN continue to prioritise the land programme to assist local authorities to provide affordable land for housing in planned and minimally serviced neighbourhoods, as an alternative to unplanned informal settlements.
+While COVID-19 and low cost sanitation are immediate and urgent concerns, the existence (and rapid growth) of informal settlements underpins social and economic inequality, and is an underlying cause of the current health crisis.
+Consequently, the Namibian Chamber of Environment (NCE) and DWN continue to prioritise our sustainable urban development programme to assist local authorities in the provision of affordable land for housing in planned and minimally serviced neighbourhoods, as an alternative to unplanned informal settlements.

-The land programme is progressing as planned in all partner towns, with seven new neighbourhoods currently being developed with more than 4,000 plots in total.
+The land servicing and development programme is progressing as planned in all partner towns, with seven new neighbourhoods currently being developed with more than 4,000 plots in total.

 - Oniipa: An MoU was signed with the Town Council on 23 June for the development of one extension, and the provision of low cost land for housing.
 The project will initiate in July.